-So, to assist you with one aspect of your “blending mission” we are providing links below that will take you to articles posted that may help you with your adult step-children.
+So, to assist you with your “blending mission” we are providing related web site links below.
+These links will take you to articles posted to help you with your adult step-children.
 Please prayerfully glean through the information given.
-See what will work for you, adapting as God leads.
+See what will work for you, and adapt as God leads.
 I encourage you to read:

 More from Marriage Missions